 If you need a five or ten frame, I have created a b&w printable ten frame for you.
-CLICK HERE to get it.
+To download your copy, click on the link below:

 You can use a variety of counters with the frames.
 Teacher supply stores have many types of counters, but you can find lots of counters in your home that are free.

 Use coins, bottle caps, poker chips, crackers, building blocks, small toy animals, cars, little people figures……

 Get creative and look through your craft bins or supply closet.
 Use googly eyes, sticky notes, puff balls, cotton balls, mini erasers…..